 Q6) What is the toilet facility during the Chadar trek?

 Toilet usually includes bathing and using the restroom.
 The former usually doesn’t happen because of the extremely low temperature and the limited resources.
 The sub-zero temperatures prevent bacteria from growing on your body but clothes can be changed to maintain personal hygiene.
 With regards to urinating and passing waste, it is the practice in the trekking community to organise for a “toilet tent”.
 These small tents cover a deep pit dug in the ground, over which one squats and proceeds with their business.
 When done, it must be covered with mud.
 Sometimes there are more permanent facilities where the waste is flushed into a nearby stream.

 Q7) Where do you get jackets and other warm clothes on rent in Leh market for Chadar trek?

-Leh market has plenty of equipment sops that are willing to rent out trekking equipment and warm clothes.
+Leh market has plenty of equipment sops that are willing to rent out trekking equipment and warm clothes for you to wear on the frozen river trek.
 These are usually locally owned and run with a wide range of merchandise and decent prices.
-The market is accessible and only 2kms away from an ATM.
+The market is accessible and only 2 kms away from an ATM.
 Moti market is open throughout the year – even in the winter.